Why Updating Your Website Over Time Is a Smart Business Move

 -

-Add tools later, like booking, e-commerce, or automation.
+Add helpful tools later, like booking, e-commerce, or automation.

-This phased approach keeps your site improving without overwhelming your budget.
+This phased approach keeps your website improving without overwhelming your schedule or your budget—an affordable web design strategy that grows with your business.

 Why Spreading Costs Works